cashsun/hanabi/README.md

 				"authentication": "Bearer api-token"
 			}
 		},
-		// npx stdio approach might not work if you are using Windows, try below alternatives. for nvm related issue: https://github.com/modelcontextprotocol/servers/issues/64
+		// npx stdio approach might not work if you are using Windows or nvm, try below alternatives. for nvm related issue: https://github.com/modelcontextprotocol/servers/issues/64
         // "file-system-windows": {
         // 	"name": "file system",
         // 	"transport": "stdio",